swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Discussion

-FIXME: These numbers don't correspond well to the sections above.
-There are 3 numbered things "to aim for" and four sections after that: Overview, To Do list, License, Citable...
-I don't see the 5th (Contributing?)
-Recommend spelling them out.

-The first and second are to help you as well as other people---remember, your most important collaborator is yourself six months from now.
+The overview and to-do list are to help you as well as other people---remember, your most important collaborator is yourself six months from now.
-The third, fourth, and fifth items are there to make it easy for other people to help you and give you credit for your work.
+The license and citation file are there to make it easy for other people to help you and give you credit for your work.

 ## Project Organization